deepu105/Java-FFI-benchmarks/Readme.md

 ## Build and run using Maven

 When running the benchmark it currently only works for Linux.
+For macOS uncomment the appropriate function in `src/main/java/org/sample/FFIBenchmark.java`

 ```bash
 mvn clean verify